timo-reymann/slides-public-money-public-code/index.md

 # Real world examples | Corona Warn App

-- started in April 2020, during the pandemic
+- Started in April 2020, during the pandemic
-- development led by SAP and Deutsche Telekom
+- Development led by SAP and Deutsche Telekom
-- widely used in Germany (over 45 million downloads)
+- Widely used in Germany (over 45 million downloads)
-- open source from the beginning
+- Open source from the beginning
-- privacy by default
+- Privacy by default
 - 50 days until the first release

 ---